 Get an inventory sheet from the driver, so that you can check off the numbers, and ensure that everything is delivered.
 Doing this yourself is in your best interest.
 As the boxes come off the truck, you should expect to direct them to a room in the residence where that item should be placed.

 Once the truck is empty, you should verify on the inventory sheet that everything has been delivered.
 If not, those items need to be annotated on the inventory sheet before you sign off.
 This goes for any damage that may have occurred to the residence.
 Additionally, any items not received or that arrive damaged should be written on the Notification of Loss/Damage AT Delivery Form provided by the driver.
-Don’t worry if you missed something, you have 75 days from the date of delivery to notify the moving company in writing of any lost or damaged items that you intend to file a claim for.
+Don’t worry if you missed something, you have 75 days (applicable to household good shipments picked up prior to May 15, 2020) or 180 days (applicable to household goods shipments picked up May 15, 2020 and after) from the date of delivery to notify the moving company in writing of any lost or damaged items that you intend to file a claim for.

 Finally, you have a couple of options during the delivery phase about what items you want the delivery crew to unpack.